CLASS-SZ/class_sz/README.rst

 ------------------------------

-New version of class_sz requires gsl (for the integration routines) One may need to edit the **Makefile** adding the include path for gsl libraries, e.g.,:
+New version of class_sz requires gsl (for the integration routines).
+One may need to edit the **Makefile** adding the include path for gsl libraries, e.g.,: